-Associate Professor and Ph.D.
-Director, Public Administration and International Affairs Department
+Associate Professor and Director of Doctoral Studies, Public Administration and International Affairs Department

 Senior Research Associate, Center for Policy Research